"Can I purchase your images?"

 knowledge, if just a novice, you can learn the basics of how to properly read

-and utilise the ambient light to your best advantage.
+and utilize the ambient light (IE: outdoor natural light) to your best advantage.
 Also, some of the rules or

 photographic composition.
 I can also explain the benefits of using the manual